danmasta/walk/README.md

 `map(fn)` | Runs an iterator function over each file.
 Returns a promise that resolves with a new `array` `each(fn)` | Runs an iterator function over each file.
-Returns a promise that resolves with `undefined` `promise` | Returns a promise that resolves with an `array` of file objects
+Returns a promise that resolves with `undefined` `promise` | Returns a promise that resolves with an `array` of file objects `then(fn)` | Run a callback when the promise is fulfilled.
+Returns a promise that resolves with an `array` of file objects `catch(fn)` | Run a callback when the promise is rejected.
+Returns a promise that resolves with an `array` of file objects

 ### File Objects
 Each file object returned from walk has the following signature: